-We Ride Australia is the operating name for the Australian Cycling Promotion Foundation Limited, a registered charity (ACNC 75 618 071 855).
+We Ride Australia is the operating name for the Australian Cycling, Environmental and Health Foundation Limited, a registered charity (ACNC 75 618 071 855).

 The formation of the Foundation was announced to all delegates at the Australian Bicycle Summit held in Brisbane on 12 May 2017 and operations commenced on 1 July 2017.